 The location and boundaries of the zoning districts established by this chapter are set forth on the map entitled "Town of Glenville Zoning Map," which is incorporated into this chapter.
 Such map, together with everything shown thereon, and all amendments thereto, shall be as much a part of this chapter as though fully set forth and described herein, and shall be on file in the Town Clerk's office.
-Said map is also available in digital format, via the Town of Glenville Geographic Information Systems database.
+Said map is also available in digital format, via the Schenectady County Geographic Information Systems database.

 § 270-13.
 Interpretation of district boundaries.